Backbreaker: Double knee backbreaker

 Also known as a lung blower, this technique involves an attacking wrestler going behind an opponent and putting both of their hands around the opponent's head for a rear chin lock or on both of the opponent's shoulders while jumping up to place both knees against the opponent's back.
 Both wrestlers then fall backward to the ground, forcing the wrestler's knees to push up into the back of the opponent.
 This move can be done from a variety of transition holds, including a powerbomb transition and a vertical suplex transition.
-Used by Carlito as the Backstabber.
-Sasha Banks uses this move before delivering her Submission.
-Roderick Strong uses a vertical suplex transition version called the "End of Heartache".
-Tommaso Ciampa uses a powerbomb transition called the "Project Ciampa".
-Liv Morgan uses this move since the year 2022.
+First popularised by Carlito as the Backstabber, his brother Primo and cousin Epico would also use that move under the same name.
+Sasha Banks uses this move before delivering her Banks Statement submission move.
+Roderick Strong uses a vertical suplex transition version called the End of Heartache.
+Tommaso Ciampa uses a powerbomb transition called Project Ciampa.
+Liv Morgan has used this move since 2022.

 Somersault double knee backbreaker

 This move sees the attacker running to a opponent whose hunched over facing them.
 The attacker then jumps up and in the process grabs onto the stomach of the opponent which forces the opponents back onto the knees of the attacker.
-Dakota Kai uses this as her finisher and calls it the ‘Kairopractor.’
+Dakota Kai uses this as her finisher and calls it the Kairopractor.